Kaokab1979/Kaokab5G/README.md

 # Kaokab5G
 The Kaokab5G represents a cutting-edge Evolved Packet Core (EPC) and 5G Core (5GC) solution designed to cater to the unique requirements of Private LTE and 5G networks, completely compliant with 3GPP Release 16 standards.
 Built on the robust foundation of the Open5GS core.
 #Tailored Enhancements for Capx Products
-The Capx Core extends the capabilities of Open5GS with several enhancements specifically designed to optimize performance and integration with Capx's suite of products.
+The Kaokab extends the capabilities of Open5GS with several enhancements specifically designed to optimize performance and integration with Capx's suite of products.
 These enhancements include:

 Customized Interface Adaptations: Capx Core features customized interfaces that ensure seamless integration with Capx's hardware and software solutions.
 This results in optimized data flows and reduced latency, critical for applications requiring real-time communication and high throughput.